jgcuelap17722/jgcuelap17722/README.md

 <h1 align="center">Hi 👋, I'm Jose Cuela</h1>
-<h3 align="center">I am a self-taught Full stack Developer, sociable and in constant professional growth.</h3>
+<h3 align="center">I am a Full Stack Developer with studies in Computer Science and Informatics.
+I have been working with the following technologies: HTML, CSS, Javascript, React, Redux, Node.js, Express, Postgres SQL, Sequelize, Mysql.
+With creative ideas, problem solving, teamwork, communication and autonomy.
+Currently looking to be part of a leading team in web development work.</h3>

 - 🌱 I’m currently learning **React Native**